Marwa64/Notification-API/README.md

 # Notification-API
-Notification API is a REST API that allows users to send email or sms notifications easily using a variety of ready made templates.
+Notification API is a REST API that allows users to send email or sms notifications with ease using a variety of ready made templates.
 The users can also add their own templates to use.

 ## Access to the API